gabriel-cardoso-dev/jwt-demo/README.md

 # jwtdemo
- This is a simple demonstration of JWT authentication using Java Spring.
+ This is a simple demonstration on how to implement JWT authentication using Java Spring.

 Quick run:
 docker pull gabrielcardosodev/jwtdemo:1.0